joernott/load_testplan/README.md

 # Github action load_testplan
-This github action loads one or more yaml files, applying golang templating and merging them together to generate either environment variables or outputs to be used in github actions.
+This github action loads one or more yaml or json files, applying golang templating and merging them together to generate either environment variables or outputs to be used in github actions.
+It can also output yaml or json files containing the merged data.

 The code is maintained in the (development branch)[https://github.com/joernott/load_testplan/tree/development], the (main branch)[https://github.com/joernott/load_testplan/tree/main] only